Sunday, April 27, 2014

 2011 - BATTLE LOS ANGELES, dumb but fun science fiction action stuff

 If you look at the title, the cast and the director, you should have a good idea of what you are about to watch.
 Space aliens are landing in Los Angeles in order to steal our water.
-To the rescue is the United States Marines or specifically one squad in particular which will apparently figure out a way to take down this slimy things pretty much on their own.
+To the rescue is the United States Marines or specifically one squad in particular which will apparently figure out a way to take down the invasion of these slimy things pretty much on their own.

 The squad is the usual bunch of marine movie cliches.
 There's the veteran sergeant who's about to retire, the green first lieutenant whose first command this is.
 The black guy, the guy about to get married etc. Their mission is to rescue some civilians trapped behind enemy lines which naturally includes a couple of cute kids in need rescuing.